Yoav666s/dnd-wiki/collections/_lore/mythical-creatures.md

 [![elmersodus](../../assets/images/elmersodus/normal.jpg)](../../assets/images/elmersodus/full.png)

 Elmersodus is a powerful dragon that commands the winds, the weather, and the .
 His powers affect the night sky, painting them as he sees fit.
 At night, he can also control the weather, the behavior of clouds and the intensity of starlight.
-He can see anything that’s touched by moonlight, and hear any sound the wind carries to him.
+He can see anything that's touched by moonlight, and hear any sound the wind carries to him.
 - [Amulet of the Sentinel](#amulet-of-the-sentinel)

 #### [Thing of the Hollow](/lore/the-thing#thing-of-the-hollow)

 [![thing of the  hollow](../../assets/images/the-thing/normal.jpg)](../../assets/images/the-thing/full.png)

 Patron of the underground, the Thing is believed to be itself [Rock Hollow](rock-hollow#rock-hollow).
-It doesn’t have a consistent form, it shifts and changes its shape.
+It doesn't have a consistent form, it shifts and changes its shape.
 It's made out of flesh, covered and infused with dirt, stone, minerals, and other things found in the Hollow.
 - [The Locket](#the-locket)

 ---